Nazareth Hall, N3215

 - The Dead Sea Scrolls Uncovered: The First Complete Translation and Interpretation of 50 Key Documents Withheld for over 35 Years.
 With Robert Eisenman.
 Shaftsbury, Dorset: Element, 1992.
 Pp. x 286 + 26 plates.

-- This book has been translated and published in German, French, Dutch, Portuguese, Swedish and Danish.
+- This book has been translated and published in German, French, Dutch, Portuguese, Swedish, Danish and Japanese.

 - Thunder in Gemini.
 Journal for the Study of the Pseudepigrapha Supplement Series 15.
 Sheffield: JSOT Press, 1994.
 Pp. 265.